ibm-cloud-docs/assistant/dialog-slots.md

 To access JSON files that implement different common slot usage scenarios, go to the community [conversation repo ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/watson-developer-cloud/community/tree/master/watson-assistant){: new_window} in GitHub.

-To explore an example, download one of the example JSON files, and then import it as a new conversational skill.
+To explore an example, download one of the example JSON files, and then import it as a new dialog skill.
 From the Dialog tab, you can review the dialog nodes to see how slots were implemented to address different use cases.